API Documentation¶

 Returns:

-it means the user has been bannedis_verified
+• is_active if it’s false it means the user has been banned

 If the user account is inactive or unverified the endpoint will send the data anyway but using the HTTP status code 401, this way consumers can recognize these users and trigger the appropriate response needed (eg: reject them or initiate account verification).